 Saturn was the god of agriculture.
 In ancient Rome agriculture gave an empire the ability to be wealthy.
 If they had a surplus of food it was not costly and people could pursue other skills that would be useful to a growing empire.
 A decadent display in typical Roman carnality was required to have a good harvest.

-Saturnalia was celebrated even after Rome removed it from their calendar.
+Saturnalia was celebrated event after Rome removed it from their calendar.
 And many European pagan religions had some connection to the winter solstice.
-The celebrations ranged from gift giving to fertility celebrations under the mistletoe.
+The celebrations ranged from gift giving to "fertility celebrations" under the mistletoe.
 Once Christianity came into power in Europe they needed a replacement for all of these splintered pagan celebrations.
 The Catholic church in order to satisfy people's need for a big year end celebration established Christmas.
 The church incorporated many of the traditions of pagan religions, and everyone was happy.
 In those days, religion was more of a control measure than a belief.
 Countries would change religions depending on who ruled them.
-Few people had a choice as to what god they believed in because “it was not worth losing your head over”.
+Few people had a choice as to what god they believed in because for them it was literally not worth losing your head over.

 How long is Christmas?Catholics have an entire list of Christmas dates.
+The Vatican needed to include all the pagan religions in their festivities around their true religion sun worship.
 They range from New Years to February 2nd.
 Christmas was intended to be a feast that lasted many days.
 The first set of days is The Christmas Octave.
-It is the octave because it lasts for 8 days ending on January 1 aka New Years.
+It is the octave because it lasts for 8 days ending on January 1.

 The next religious even after Christmas is Epiphany.
 Epiphany has changed its meaning over the years, but in general represents the major revelation moments in the life of Jesus.
 These events range from the three wisemen to the Nativity Feast(which originally was on Jan.
 6th).

-The last date is Candlemas it has a few other long descriptive names, but it essentially deals with the ending of the 40 days of Christmas which is similar in length to the 40 days of Lent
+The last date is Candlemas it has a few other long descriptive names, but it essentially deals with the ending of the 40 days of Christmas which is common in the ancient Babylon religion sun worship that is Catholicism.

 More on Christmas :